pyprajwal/az-cloudresume-api/README.md

-Here's a concise version of your `README.md`:

----

 # Resume API with Azure Functions & Cosmos DB

 This project provides an API using Azure Functions to retrieve resume data from Cosmos DB.